 Sometimes babies get scared by something in the environment, like a bad dream or from any other thing that can be scary for babies, that we may take for granted.

 12. Separation Anxiety

 Babies also experience separation anxiety.
-It is natural for a baby to be anxious about being separated from the parents, but with patience and reassurance, they are sure to understand that the separation is temporary.
+It is natural for a baby to be anxious about being separated from his parents, but with patience and reassurance, they are sure to understand that the separation is temporary.

 How Should You Hold Your Crying Baby?

 Pick the baby and hold him snugly across your chest.
-Fold the baby’s arms and secure them with your hand and support the baby’s chin also.
+Fold the baby’s arms and secure them with your hand and support the baby’s chin.
 Hold the baby’s bottom gently with your other hand by using the fleshy part of your arm.
 Keep the baby at a 45-degree angle and gently rock him.
 The movement should be smooth and in a sequence.
 The angle is important because it will help you control the baby.
 This technique is used for holding babies who are 2 to 3 months old.

 Babies cry for a variety of reasons.
-Sometimes it is easy to soothe the baby by feeding, holding or changing the diaper.
-However, there are times when the baby is inconsolable which may be due to colic.
+Sometimes, it is easy to soothe the baby by feeding, holding or changing the diaper.
+However, there are times when the baby is inconsolable, which may be due to colic.

 5 S’s for Soothing a Crying Baby